 This article will be answering this common question: “how do I check recent activity on my computer?”.
-I will show you how to review recent activities using apps that come included with Windows as well as CurrentWare’s computer monitoring software solutions.
+I will show you how to review recent activities using apps that come included with Windows as well as CurrentWare’s employee and computer monitoring software solutions.

 Checking recent activity on your computer allows you to see how the devices in your network have been used, allowing you to investigate suspicious activity such as web browsing and changes to files during periods where nobody should have been accessing the PC.

 If you are concerned that someone else has been using your computer, Windows includes free tools that you can use to check recent activity on your computer.
 If you discover events that occurred when you were not using your computer, it could be an indication that your computer was used without your knowledge.